Northside Health NT

 KEEP YOUR PHONE WITH YOU AND BE READY.

 Prepare a clear list of what you want to achieve in the consult.

 You will have your consult via phone with your GP.

 If your doctor decides they need to see you in person, you will be asked to attend the practice that day or book for another day.
-Some examples of this might be a skin lesion of concern or a Cervical Screen Test.
+Some examples of this might be a rash or skin lesion of concern that is hard to see by video.